 Students enrolled in the three-month internship receive course credit for SSCI 302.
 Students enrolled in the six-month internship receives course credit for SSCI 303.

-Visit the Micah Centre office, located in The Level Coffeehouse on The King’s University campus, or visit the Micah Centre online for more information.
+Visit the Micah Centre office, located in the student life hallway leading to The Level Coffeehouse, or visit the Micah Centre online for more information.

 Contact the Registration and Student Finance Office to take this program for credit.
 King’s recommends taking this program in your second year of study or later.